 - To identify and retain indigenous trees and shrubs that will visually screen the development. - To provide a planting plan of indigenous trees and shrubs for streets and open spaces that will allow for the medium - long-term visual screening of the development and enhance the living environment of the owners and residents. - To draw up a management plan for phasing in indigenous trees and phasing out exotic trees such that the proposed development will always be screened from sensitive receptors, by trees.
 The plan should include the planting of fast-growing, pioneer-type trees, trees with a medium growth rate and those that have a slower growth rate.
-This management plan should be for a minimum of 20 years and should be monitored and revised every 5 years. - To provide guidelines on visually permeable boundary treatments, using fencing for the most part and walls at entrances only.
+This management plan should be for a minimum of 20 years and should be monitored and revised every 5 years. - To provide Landscape Guidelines for homeowners.
+Planting of lawn alone exacerbates the visibility of the units.
+The mix of lawn, shrubs and trees should be carefully designed with the importance of trees and large shrubs emphasized, to provide further greening of the built environment. - To draw up a Landscape Operational Maintenance Plan for the Homeowners Association or owner to manage the shared open spaces beyond individual erf boundaries. - To provide guidelines on visually permeable boundary treatments, using fencing for the most part and walls at entrances only.
 No precast concrete walls.

-9.1.7 Lightning design
+9.1.8 Lightning design